LucianoTrujillo/DrawInCanvas/README.md

 # DrawInCanvas
-using arrows to draw on a html canvas
+using arrows and mouse to draw on a html canvas